TheZPerson/forge-hiresfix-swap/README.md

 `git clone https://github.com/TheZPerson/sd-forge-custom-image-for-hiresfix`

 There is a chance that other extension might overwrite effects of this extension or vice versa.
-To mitigate this it is recommend that this extension is run before other extensions that might modify the target image.
+<br>To mitigate this it is recommend that this extension is run before other extensions that might modify the target image.

 Easiest way to do this is to rename the extension folder to something like: 00-forge-hiresfix-swap.